 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily on basic equipment: they punish a container that lacks a reinforced floor plate.
-We route a 30-yard low-wall bin onto a Lowboy for these jobs; we cap the fill volume well below the visual rim to keep axle weight legal.
-This specialty service ensures your site remains safe.
-For mixed loads, we also offer our general construction debris service to keep your project moving forward.
+Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt: these materials punish a standard container that lacks a heavier floor plate.
+We route a 30-yard low-wall bin onto a lowboy for these jobs; we cap the fill volume below the visual rim to ensure axle weight stays legal.
+Our reinforced sides handle the strain perfectly.
+For lighter mixed materials, you can always rely on our general construction debris service.

 Same-day Pickup for Fast Roof Project Turnover